PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-11 08:28:15
+Last updated: 2024-04-11 08:28:48
-Random Quote: Death can be the greatest opportunity of your life. - Berlin
+Random Quote: Life is a long journey where maps were drawn by a fool. - Juan Nepomuceno Guerra